mdwcrft/mdwcrft.github.io/_portfolio/permanent-magnet-analysis.md

 This is a summary of a project completed along with two fellow students at Lund University in 2016.
 The full paper can be found [here](/assets/papers/analysis-permanent-magnet.pdf), the paper is based on preparation assignments [1](/assets/papers/EIEN20-1.pdf), [2](/assets/papers/EIEN20-2.pdf), [3](/assets/papers/EIEN20-3.pdf), [4](/assets/papers/EIEN20-4.pdf), & [5](/assets/papers/EIEN20-5.pdf)

 ## Introduction
-This project was a technical feasability study on magnetic rotors, their qualities and restrictions.
-It was the first time I had encountered most of the mechanical terms, equations and methods laid out in the assignments for this module, including the Finite Element Method.
+This project is a technical feasability study on magnetic rotors, their qualities and restrictions.
+When I first started the study it was the first time I had encountered most of the mechanical terms, equations and methods laid out in the assignments for this module, including the Finite Element Method.

-Our aims for the project were to design a magnetic machine that would deliver enough torque for an electric bike application, while maintaining appropriate size, weight, and efficiency.
-This was to be achieved through:
+Our aims for the project are to design a magnetic machine that would deliver enough torque for an electric bike application, while maintaining appropriate size, weight, and efficiency.
+This is to be achieved through:

 1. Calculation
 2. Equivalent circuit analysis with MATLAB
 3. Finite Element Method analysis with FEMM

 ## Initial Calculation
 The first stage is to lay out some fundamental assumptions about the application of the machine.
 In this case it was to be used within a bicycle wheel; this imposes restrictions on size and weight.
-We also assumed a rider weight of 80Kg and bicycle weight of 20Kg with 0mph wind speed.
+We also assume a rider weight of 80Kg and bicycle weight of 20Kg with 0mph wind speed.
 We show that the required power and torque are dependent on the various forms of resistance.

 $$Power=((Fdrag + Froll + Fgrav) * v)/0.8$$